All Products

 Prerequisites

--- Create the input table.
+--Create the input table.

 CREATE TABLE IF NOT EXISTS wc_in (key STRING, VALUE STRING);

--- Create the output table.
+--Create the output table.

 CREATE TABLE IF NOT EXISTS wc_out (key STRING, cnt BIGINT);

---- Create the system dual table.
+---Create the system dual table.

 DROP TABLE IF EXISTS dual;

---- Initialize data in the system pseudo table.
+---Initialize data for the system pseudo table.

 INSERT OVERWRITE TABLE dual SELECT count(*) FROM dual;

---- Insert sample data into the input table wc_in.
+---Insert sample data into the input table wc_in.

 INSERT OVERWRITE TABLE wc_in SELECT * FROM (